Dental Care Services

 - Use a toothbrush gently

 - Get a new toothbrush every six months

 - Visit the dentist at least once a year

 - Avoid sugary food and drinks

-The prevention of dental diseases is key to oral hygiene.
-It includes regular cleaning in the clinic (twice a year), daily brushing (at least 2 times a day), daily flossing, the use of antiseptic mouthwashes and tooth-powder, and avoiding snacks and sticky food (like candy).
-Further, promoting nutrition and diet by reducing the intake of carbohydrates and increasing the intake of fibrous food is essential to stimulate salivory flow and protect against caries.
+The prevention of dental diseases is vital to oral hygiene.
+It includes regular cleaning in the clinic (twice a year), daily brushing (at least two times a day), daily flossing, the use of antiseptic mouthwashes and tooth powder, and avoiding snacks and sticky food (like candy).
+Further, promoting nutrition and diet by reducing the intake of carbohydrates and increasing the intake of fibrous food is essential to stimulate salivary flow and protect against caries.

 Dental inlays and onlays are used to restore and strengthen a greater decayed or damaged tooth to its original condition.
 They are more conservative than dental crowns because they don’t involve the removal of healthy tooth structure.
 For this reason, inlays and onlays are considered as minimally invasive cosmetic dentistry treatments, and for many dentists and patients are preferred over other types of restoration.
 A crown, although not a bad procedure, involves the removal of healthy tooth structure (more than needed) and can increase the risk of tooth fracture and the need for a root canal treatment.